ActivityWatch/activitywatch.github.io/_posts/2024-05-5-introducing-tauri.md

 ## Conclusion

-Aw-Tauri is still in active development and contributions are welcome and encouraged.
+`aw-tauri` is still in active development and contributions are welcome and encouraged!
 More eyes on the code will be beneficial to the project.

-We are excited to see where this project goes and how it will shape the future of ActivityWatch.
+We are hopeful that it will help solve many of our outstanding challenges, and are excited to see it shape the future of ActivityWatch.